DarkOtter/indexed-bitvec-rs/README.md

 [![Documentation](https://docs.rs/indexed_bitvec/badge.svg)](https://docs.rs/indexed_bitvec)

 This library provides an indexing system for bitvectors which should hopefully allow fast rank and select operations.
-The library has not yet been completed, tested, measured for speed or optimised so it's not yet certain this will work.

 This library is based on the design proposed by Zhou, Andersen and Kaminsky in *Space–Efficient, High–Performance Rank & Select Structures on Uncompressed Bit Sequences*.